lieszkol/november-gallery/README.md

 You can set the thumbnail size for a specific gallery on the component properties page (a.k.a.
 "Inspector").

-** Example 3: Set the gallery dimensions forthe
+**Example 3: Set the gallery dimensions for the "combined" gallery**

+In the combined gallery, a large image is displayed along with a row of thFirst, set your thumbnail s

 </details>